-of Chemistry also acts as co-publisher of the internationally recognized journal Croatica Chemica Acta, which brings articles from all branches of chemistry.
-The journal has been published since 1927 and its editorial office is located in the Department of extend and deepen candidates' knowledge of related fields (along with the field of doctoral research).
+DOCTORAL STUDIES Doctoral studies in chemistry provide candidates with the knowledge of research methods and train them for independent scientific work.
+Doctoral studies are of at least three-year duration, with an average requirement of 60 ECTS points per year.
+Doctoral studies are a natural sequel to graduate chemistry studies (research specialty) at the Department of Chemistry, Faculty of Science, and are also open to students of related disciplines.
+The study course qualifies the students for independent research work in chemistry and related disciplines.
+The doctoral study course in chemistry is based on research work in adequately equipped laboratories within workgroups, helped by experienced supervisors, and on instruction through lectures, seminars and tutorials.
+The role of instruction is to extend and deepen candidates' knowledge of related fields (along with the fields of doctoral research).
 Of special value are advisory tutorials in small groups.
 Instruction is in principle elective; with coursed divided in three categories: general, basic and special.
 General courses Chemistry Seminar I, Chemistry Seminar II and Research Work are compulsory for doctoral students of all specialties (Inorganic and Structural Chemistry, Analytical Chemistry, Physical Chemistry, Organic Chemistry or Biochemistry).
 Basic courses cover the main disciplines within a specialty while special courses complement them.
-Doctoral studies end with the defence of doctoral theses within one of the scientific projects of the Department of Chemistry or other collaborative scientific institutions.
-The academic title acquired upon completion of doctoral studies is Doctor of Natural Sciences, field: chemistry (Doctor scientiarium naturalium ad chemiam pertinentium, Dr. Sc.).
+Doctoral studies end with the defense of doctoral theses within one of the scientific projects of the Department of Chemistry or other collaborative scientific institutions.
+The academic title acquired upon completion of doctoral studies is Doctor of Natural Sciences, fields: chemistry (Doctor scientiarium naturalium ad chemiam pertinentium, Dr. Sc.).

-Department of Chemistry - other activities

-DEPARTMENT OF CHEMISTRY MEDAL
+Department of Chemistry - other Activities DEPARTMENT OF CHEMISTRY MEDAL